-This guide is for school/college students and parents and may also appeal to university students having second thoughts about a full-time degree course.
+This guide is for school/college students and parents.
+It will also be useful to university students who might be having second thoughts about their full-time degree course or who have completed a Bachelor's degree and be looking for a Level 7 (Master's) Apprenticeship.

 Degree apprenticeships are becoming increasingly recognised as a favourable destination for school leavers and a hot topic in the world of recruitment.
 But what actually is a degree apprenticeship, and why are they on the rise?